As you drive along I-90 in Western Montana you can't help but see the billboards for the 50,000 Silver Dollar Bar.

 The gift shop has a little bit of everything and then some.

-There is also a restaurant and a few slot machine in the silver dollar bar in case you want something to eat.
+There is also a restaurant and a few slot machines in the silver dollar bar in case you want something to eat.

 The Silver Dollar Bar can be found at Exit 16 off of I-90 in Haugan, Montana